Quasar Accretion Disk Sizes from Continuum Reverberation Mapping in the DES Standard Star Fields: Time Series Analysis

 Figure \ref{fig:obs_chi2_nexp} shows $\chi_r^2$ as a function of the number of epochs for the candidates.
 The quasars within the SDSS fields show the smallest variations relative to the photometric errors, while many quasars in the SN-C field have large $\chi_r^2$ due to the deep supernova observations.

 In this work, we use JAVELIN, the JAVELIN Thin Disk model, and the ICCF method to measure lags and derive disk sizes.
-We obtain good quality disk size measurements for 23 quasars.
-Figures \ref{fig:lcgood1} - \ref{fig:lcgood3} show the lightcurves of these quasars.
+We obtain good quality disk size measurements for 22 quasars.
+We refer to these quasars as the ``main sample''.
 The basic properties of these quasars are listed in Table \ref{tab:objinfo}, and disk size results are presented in Table \ref{tab:objresult}.
-Eighteen of the 23 quasars form the most reliable subset of the measurements.
+Seventeen of the 22 quasars form the most reliable subset of the measurements.
 The remaining five are flagged due to inconsistencies of lags either between the observational seasons ($flag=1$) or the analysis methods ($flag=2$), or simulation results that imply lower reliability based on the observational data and an estimate of the disk size ($flag=3$).
 The process of assigning flags is described in the next sections.
 We separate objects with and without flags in Table \ref{tab:objresult}.

+Figure \ref{fig:lcexamp} shows the lightcurves of six randomly selected unflagged objects in the observational season from which we obtain lag measurements.
+We present the lightcurve data and plots in the online journal for all seasons and objects in the main sample.